SoyTanMax/Tec/README.md

 In the summer of 2020, my university asked me to build a SPA to look for social service projects and this is the result.

+## Project Tools

+This SPA was built using Nuxt and Storyblok for the content management.

 ## Build Setup

 ```bash